Competitive Grant Application is OPEN:

 Organizations that have received a grant from the Community Foundation and have overdue grant reports are not eligible for new grant funding.
 This includes grants received from the Community Foundation’s Competitive Grants Program, Youth Philanthropy Program or Tin Cup Challenge Program.
 If you have questions about your organization’s reporting status, please contact our office at (208) 354-0230.

 The Community Foundation supports a wide variety of proposals.
 Ideas for addressing issues in the arts, environment, social services, education, recreation, animal and civic arenas are all welcome.
-The Community Foundation supports the following requests: programs, ongoing events, capital projects, equipment purchases, existing or new projects, pilot projects, professional development, capacity-building initiatives, strategic planning and, on a case by case basis, general operating expenses.
+The Community Foundation supports the following requests: new or existing programs and/or events, nonprofit/organizational excellence, capacity building initiatives, capital projects, equipment purchases, existing or new projects, pilot projects, professional development, and strategic planning.

-The Community Foundation does not provide support for the following: fundraising events, religious activity, debt retirement, political activity, projects working primarily to influence legislation, telephone solicitations, or projects and programs that will be completed before the grant funding Award Date (Awards Party).
+The Community Foundation does not provide support for the following: fundraising events, religious activities, political activities, projects working primarily to influence legislation, or projects and programs that will be completed before the grant funding Award Date (Awards Party).

 Grant Applications must be completed online, following the link from the Community Foundation of Teton Valley’s website at www.cftetonvalley.org/nonprofits/grants.
 Please pay careful attention to the due dates for applications, as those submitted past the due date will not be considered.
 The Community Foundation of Teton Valley reserves the right to verify any information provided in your proposal.
 This includes, but is not limited to: references to data sources, collaborative partners and financial information.